Special Issues

 Phyton-International Journal of Experimental Botany, Vol.90, No.6, pp. 1661-1672, 2021, DOI:10.32604/phyton.2021.015871

-(This article belongs to this Special Issue: Plant Ecophysiology: Recent Trends and Advancements)
+(This article belongs to the Special Issue: Plant Ecophysiology: Recent Trends and Advancements)

 Abstract Seedlings of Taxus chinensis var. mairei were used as experimental materials to study the adaptation of Piriformospora indica to this plant under water stress.
 The materials were divided into two groups, namely, with or without inoculation with P. indica.
 Each group was subjected to four different levels of water stress.
 Vitality and physiological and biochemical indexes of the roots of T. chinensis var. mairei were regularly measured.
 Under water stress, T. chinensis var. mairei had significantly decreased root vitality; root vitality was higher in inoculated roots than in uninoculated roots.
-Under intense water stress, the inoculated roots had a higher… More >
+Under intense water stress, the inoculated roots had a higher soluble sugar… More >

 • Open Access